-Choice of Tests and Interventions for C. difficile Reduction:
+Choice of Tests and Interventions for CDI Reduction

-- There are many potentially effective interventions to reduce the risks of C. difficile.
+- > There are many potentially effective interventions to reduce the risks of CDI.
 Improvement teams should begin their efforts by asking: "What is the greatest need at our facility?
-Where can we have the greatest impact?" - Do not wait for "the protocol" or "the EHR" to arrive to implement prevention strategies.
-Conduct small tests of change using the resources available, and then upgrade the processes/equipment/technology over time.
+Where can we have the greatest impact?" - > Do not wait for the protocol or electronic health record (EHR) to arrive to implement prevention strategies.
+Conduct small tests of change using the resources available and then upgrade the processes, equipment and technology over time.